Direct Traveller blog

 For evening entertainment, we went to a few snazzy bars and a few local bars.The snazzy ones were: Lebiderya bar terrace bar of Bosphorous, or for something more low key you've got the lambo bar outside, which is perfect for a quick drink.
 We also enjoyed listening to the local live bands that play in the side streets whilst eating dinner / having a drink - that was really nice because you see how the locals live and the lifestyle they have.

-My favourite attraction were the Grand Bazaar – it's like a maze in there through the never ending streets.
+What were your favourite attractions/ things to do while there?My favourite attraction were the Grand Bazaar – it's like a maze in there through the never ending streets.
 I think it has over 18 entrances/exits, each full of Turkish ceramics, jewellery, bags, carpets and fashion.
 Taksim street is also great, as this is the area to be for the buzzy lively diversity of the city.
 You get to see Istanbul at its best during evenings because it's so cosmopolitan, and for the historical attractions I loved the Sultan Ahmed Mosque (Blue Mosque) – the interior is so distinctive and the architecture is faultless.

-I think what makes Istanbul the perfect city to visit is its diversity in attractions/entertainment/food.
+What do you think makes Istanbul such a special city to visit?I think what makes Istanbul the perfect city to visit is its diversity in attractions/entertainment/food.
 You can never get bored - this is my 5th visit to Istanbul and I will definitely be going back again next year because every time you go there is something new to see.
 It's cheap to get there and it's cheap within the destination because it's Turkish Lira currency.
 It's the hot spot destination for shopping and has delicious food! what more could you want.

-I would suggest to anyone that is interested in going to Istanbul, to GO!!!!!
+Lastly, do you have any tips for those thinking of going to Istanbul?I would suggest to anyone that is interested in going to Istanbul, to GO!!!!!
 There are really great deals for 2 or 3 night stays where you can do it as part of a tour, ensuring that you make the most of your time there.

 The first time I went I did the Mini Stay Istanbul Tour, which included 3 nights stay at a 4 star hotel in the SultanAhmet Area.
 We had a full day city tour covering the Blue Mosque, St. Sophia Topkapi Palace, the Hippodrome and the Grand Bazaar.
 We also visited a carpet shop and learnt how carpets are made by hand.Then we also visited the Egyptian Spice Bazaar and took a scenic cruise along the European and Asian shores of the Bosphorous.